Home » Easy » Repurposed Lamp Metal Plant Stand

 First, I started mixing and matching lamp parts to see if I could add interest to any of the upcycled lamps.

-The very tall lamp still had wiring that needed to be removed.
-This is where the snips come in handy to cut the wires.
+The very tall lamp still needed to have its wiring removed.
+This is where the snips come in handy.
 Whenever I part out a lamp, I save all the bits and pieces for future projects.
-If the lamp has good wiring, socket and plug—I save those too.
-In this case this wiring and plug were very old and not worth saving.
+If the lamp has good wiring, socket, and plug, I save those, too.
+In this case, the wiring and plug were very old and not worth saving.

 This lamp base was a simple fix.
 I added a small top piece that I found in my stash.
 See why it is handy to keep nuts and washers from past projects?

 Here’s my messy collection of used lamp parts.
-That large bell shaped piece was dismantled to use on one of my lamp candlesticks.
+That large bell-shaped piece was dismantled to be used on one of my lamp candlesticks.

 This piece needed to be sanded and cleaned well before it was ready to be painted.

-The large spray shelter can be used for spray painting as well as when you’re using your Finish Max paint sprayers.
+The large spray shelter can be used for spray painting and when using your Finish Max paint sprayers.

 In this case, a chalky paint primer was mixed to use in the Super Finish Max .
 Elevating your items on sawhorses makes the task easier.